 Every year, the UICC, together with local communities and organizations, organizes hundreds of events across the globe and online.
 These aim to raise awareness with the general public and include free cancer screenings, public talks, information booths, distribution of booklets and flyers, fundraisers, and nationwide campaigns.

 Many initiatives have been started in support of World Cancer Day.
-One of the most famous ones has spread on social media, the #NoHairSelfie movement has participants who have shaved their heads share a selfie in support of cancer patients.
+One of the most famous ones that has spread on social media, is the #NoHairSelfie movement has participants who have shaved their heads share a selfie in support of cancer patients.

 On a personal level, there are many ways you can observe World Cancer Day.

 If you can, donate to a cancer charity or research organization, and play a role in the attempt to develop a cure for this disease.